 I often hear frustration from product managers and developers that sales people lack depth, but let’s be honest, how much do you know about other products at your company?

 It’s the depth that makes certain people brilliant at their jobs but it’s breadth that makes them able to look beyond their specialty to other branches of information.
 Perhaps that’s why product managers are so often tapped by sales and marketing people to provide product information.
 Product managers know a lot about their products but they also have information about how that product fits into client environments.

-I characterized four types of expertise in my free ebook, Product Management Expertise.
-In brief, these are business, market, domain, and technology.
+I characterized four types of expertise: business, market, domain, and technology.
 And it’s rare to find depth in all four in a single person.